 Shalon Buskirk

-Producer, Director, Co-Editor
+Producer, Co-Director, Co-Editor

 Shalon Buskirk is a community leader who has dedicated her life to protecting, helping, and saving young adults from violence within her community.
 She was born and raised in Allentown, PA.
 After the tragic death of her firstborn son, Parris, she started to work towards a nonprofit for young adults that engages them with the resources they need for success.
 Buskirk was a driving force behind the first major funding in the city for youth violence prevention.
 She is a storyteller, a mother of eight children, and the CEO/Founder of the Parris J. Lane Memorial Foundation.
-She was a Film Independent Documentary Lab Fellow in 2022, a Visiting Fellow at MDOCS Storytellers’ Institute in 2020 and 2022, and the co-author of United Hearts for Autism: Stories from Caregivers and Self-Advocates.
+She was a Film Independent Documentary Lab Fellow in 2022, a Visiting Fellow at MDOCS Storytellers’ Institute in 2020 and 2022, Cucalorus Works-in-Progress Lab Filmmaker in 2023, and the co-author of United Hearts for Autism: Stories from Caregivers and Self-Advocates.
 She is a board member for Community Bike Works, and on the advisory council for Allentown’s Salvation Army and Youth Teen Renovations.

 Drew Swedberg

-Producer, Director, Director of Photography, Co-Editor
+Producer, Co-Director, Director of Photography, Co-Editor

 Nandini Sikand